 This course for teens was developed by the International Wolf Center to promote awareness about wolves and foster an interest in learning more about them.
 During this course, you will become familiar with a variety of tools that researchers use to study wolves.
-Wolf research enables humans to better understand wolf behavior, ecology and conservation.
+Wolf research enables humans to better understand wolf behavior, ecology, and conservation.

 Wolfhaven Educational Programs

 Over millions of years wolves have evolved into highly intelligent animals with a successful social structure that enables them to live and hunt in family groups called packs.
 This arrangement allows wolves to hunt larger animals than a single wolf, hunting alone, would be able to do.
 This family unit also promotes greater survival of their young.
-Wolf Haven also gives education programs in Arizona, California and Oregon as well as Washington State.
+Wolf Haven also gives education programs in Arizona, California, and Oregon as well as Washington State.

 Wolves, Coyotes, and Dogs (Genus Canis)

-The genus Canis includes wolves, coyotes, jackals, and the domestic dogs.
+The genus Canis includes wolves, coyotes, jackals, and domestic dogs.
 In the midwestern U.S. at least three members of the genus are found in sites that date from the last Ice Age.
 These three members are the dire wolf (Canis dirus), the gray wolf (Canis lupus) and the coyote (Canis latrans).

 Wolves for Kids

 From Wolf Song of Alaska.
 Here is a list of popular stories about wolves.
 Each story gives the wolf a bad name.
 Visit the library and read as many of these stories as you can find.
 Then describe what’s wrong with the way the wolf is portrayed in each story.
-This an more activity ideas.
+This and more activity ideas.

 The Wolves of Yellowstone